emmanpbarrameda/HSSG-EmpMgmtSystem_Java-PREVIEW/README.md

 <!-- ------ -->

 ## 🖍 About
-- The <b>"HSSG Employee Management System"</b> by Emman P. Barrameda is our mini capstone project developed using Java Swing during my second year of college at URS Binangonan.
-This system was created based on client suggestions and includes features for recording church member data and managing church transactions. <b>Please note that this project is <u>not open source</u> due to our client's policy.</b> However, you can reach out to me for freelancing on your project, and I can incorporate similar features into your required project.
+- The <b>"HSSG Employee Management System"</b> by Emman P. Barrameda is <b>one of my freelance project</b> on year <b>2021</b> as a Desktop Application Developer.
+This system was created based on client suggestions and includes features for recording and managing employee data of Philippine Air Force HSSG. <b>Please note that this project is <u>not open source</u> due to our client's policy.</b> However, you can reach out to me for freelancing on your project, and I can incorporate similar features into your required project.
 Feel free to [contact me](#get-in-touch).

 <br>